It’s no secret Thai prisons offer less than ideal conditions.

 Stories from the inside are rampant with affliction and despair.
-Abuse, disease and unsanitary conditions have stained the already shocking reputation of the notorious “Bangkok Hilton”.
+Abuse, disease, and unsanitary conditions have stained the already shocking reputation of Thailand’s notorious prisons.

 A report, “Behind the walls – A look at prison conditions in Thailand after the coup“, released on Tuesday by the International Federation for Human Rights (FIDH) and the Union for Civil Liberty (UCL), reiterated the claims of such human rights violations.

 The report outlines a picture saturated with distressingly inhumane conditions.